 A daycare center has built-in social relationships as your child develops critical skills by interacting with other children (and adults) throughout the day.
 They will learn and grow with other children and develop emotional intelligence and language skills.

 With a nanny, you can control the environment, but you may need to plan and communicate a little more to ensure your child gets the socialization you desire.
 It starts in the interview process.
-If social interactions for your child are important to you, ask questions of your candidates about how they see a typical day with your child.
+If social interactions for your child are essential to you, ask questions of your candidates about how they see a typical day with your child.
 Do they mention going to the library for storytime or other out-of-the-house activities?
 Do they seem comfortable with playdates?
-Once you have hired a nanny, communicate regularly on ideas to keep your child socially active.
+Once you have hired a nanny, communicate regularly with them about ideas to keep your child socially active.
 Maybe you saw something new at the children’s museum.
-Or leave your nanny with some petty cash to take your child out to lunch.
+Or leave your nanny with some petty cash to take your child to lunch.
 Giving your child social interactions with a nanny can work.
 It may just take some planning.

 A nanny share could also provide social connections for your child as you join another family that ideally has similarly aged children.